What is Cabinet?#

 Cabinet is the central decision making body of executive government.
 Ministers are appointed by the Governor-General on the advice of the Prime Minister.
 All Ministers are members of the Executive Council.
-A list of the names and portfolios of current Ministers is on the Cabinet Office section of the Department of the Prime Minister and Cabinet (DPMC) website.
+A list of the names and portfolios of current Ministers is in the Ministerial List.

 Cabinet usually meets on Mondays in the Cabinet room on the 10th floor of the Beehive.
 Cabinet meetings are attended by Ministers inside Cabinet.
 Ministers outside Cabinet may attend from time to time, with the Prime Minister’s permission, for discussion on specific items.
 The Secretary and the Deputy Secretary of the Cabinet are the only officials present at Cabinet meetings.